17 Texinfo::Convert::Converter

 ($output_file, $destination_directory, $output_filename, $document_name, $input_basefile) = $converter->determine_files_and_directory($output_format)

 Determine output file and directory, as well as names related to files.
-The result depends on the presence of @setfilename, on the Texinfo input file name, and on customization options such as OUTPUT, SUBDIR or SPLIT, as described in the Texinfo manual. $output_format is optional.
-If it is not set the current output format, if defined, is used instead.
-If not an empty string, _$output_format is prepended to the default directory name.
+The result depends on the presence of @setfilename, on the Texinfo input file name, and on customization options such as OUTPUT, SUBDIR or SPLIT, as described in the Texinfo manual.
+If $output_format is defined and not an empty string, _$output_format is prepended to the default directory name.

 The strings returned are text strings.